SoftwareAndOutsourcing/near-protocol-attendance-chain/README.md

 NEAR Protocol Attendance Chain
 ==================

-This app was initialized with [create-near-app]
+This app was initialized with [create-near-app].

 Quick Start